adafruit/Adafruit-WebIDE/README.md

 Adafruit webIDE
 ================
 This is a simple editor designed to help learn the Raspberry Pi and Beaglebone components, and more.
+This editor is designed solely for use on your secure private network as of now.

 Debian Installation (Raspberry Pi and BeagleBone Black)
 ============